ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

 1. **Defensive Data Handling:** Always check data structures and provide default values to avoid runtime errors.
 2. **Data Normalization:** Create an adapter layer between API and UI to ensure consistent data.
 3. **Appropriate Logging:** Add API data logging for easier debugging.
 4. **Effective CORS Handling:** Using client-side proxy is a simple and effective solution.

+4. **Effective CORS Handling:** Using client-side proxy is a simple and effective solution.